ethannicholas/panda-old/docs/arrays.md

 Array.fold
 ----------

-The `Array.fold()` method combines elements of the array by applying a binary function.
+The `Array.fold()` function combines elements of the array by applying a binary function.
 For instance, we can find the sum of a list of numbers by applying the addition function: